Josh Lowe Player Props: Rays vs. Padres

 Josh Lowe At The Plate

+- He has gone deep in 11 games this season (19.0%), leaving the park in 5% of his plate appearances.

-- Lowe has driven in a run in 25 games this year (43.9%), including eight games with more than one RBI (14.0%).
-He has also driven home three or more of his team's runs in four contests.
+- Lowe has picked up an RBI in 43.1% of his games this year, with two or more RBI in 13.8% of his games.
+He has also plated three or more runs in four contests.

-- He has scored in 25 games this year (43.9%), including multiple runs in six games.
+- He has scored in 25 games this season (43.1%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.